keysight-eggplant/real-user-data-sdk-js/README.md

 ## Issues

-Please make sure to read the [BUG_REPORT_TEMPLATE.md](BUG_REPORT_TEMPLATE.md) before opening an issue.
+Please make sure to read the [existing issues](https://github.com/TestPlant/real-user-data-sdk-js/issues) and [issue template](TEMPLATE_BUG_REPORT.md) before opening a new one.
 Issues not conforming to the guidelines may be closed immediately.

 ## Changelog